 The state has the bare minimum and inescapable constitutional responsibility to guarantee adequate and prompt medical assistance to all those it imprisons.
 The state needs to be reminded again and again that a prisoner's right to movement may be circumscribed, but not the right to health care, the right to dignity and the right to life itself.
-It is the state's constitutional responsibility to ensure that a prisoner's health does not deteriorate and in fact positively to ensure that a prisoner's right to health is protected.
+It is the state's constitutional responsibility to ensure that a prisoner's right to health is protected.
 It must comply with both Article 21 as well as the Nelson Mandela Rules with respect to all prisoners.